 We had never snowshoed together or hiked together for several years.
 Distance had kept us on other sides of the country.
 So it was the first time we found time together without kids and spouses.

 About five minutes into the trail, I looked behind me.
 My mom is bent over her poles and breathing heavily.
 I panic, as she is more fit than my sister and me, and I ask her what’s wrong.
 It turns out she’s not quite used to the altitude we have here in Alberta (especially at Lake Louise, the highest permanent settlement in Canada).

 Sissy and I burst out laughing.
 Having lived in Alberta, we have gotten used to it.
 The day continues with our mom stopping every 10 minutes or so to catch her breath.
 Then, sis and I are breaking out in laughter, trying to capture it on film.
 We tease our mom, and we feed the birds.
 We trek up enormous hills where we (even I) need to break.
 Then, we talk about life, men, children, and everything in between.

 As we drove back into the city, my mom turned to me and said, “Thank you for giving me the best day I have ever had with you two.”
 She goes home two days later, buys herself a pair of snowshoes, and creates her own female friends group.
 They get together at least once a week to snowshoe in the winter and hike in the summer.

 You see, it doesn’t matter what age you are to get together.
 It doesn’t matter what you have in common.
 It doesn’t matter if you are single, married, childless, or a parent.
 All that matters is that you put yourself out there.
 Join a snowshoe group, call a friend, or ask your sister to join you.
 Watch in amazement as your bond grows stronger with each step you take.

-What experiences have you had bonding with other females on the trail?
+What experiences have you had bonding with others, including women, while snowshoeing on the trail?
 Let us know in the comments below!